 What if the bank or employer does not respond within 9 days?

-– Thanks for checking out the entire page, you sure are diligent!
+– Thanks for checking out the entire page, you sure are as diligent as we are!
 Give us a call or an email if you have any other questions or concerns.